prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

     - The initial state is `red`
     - There are no final states in this example.
 - The events are `GO`, `SLOW.DOWN` and `STOP`.
-- To transition from one state to another, a valid event must be sent to for the current state.
+- To transition from one state to another, a valid event must be sent.
     - For example, if the state machine is in the `red` state.
 An event of type `GO` will trigger the transition to the `green` state.
 An event of type `STOP` will be ignored.

 A real traffic light is fare more complexed.
 It contains a lot more states and events.

 ##### So what?

 A system (or program) can be defined by its _variables_.
-In theory, the possible states of the system are function of the values of those variables.
+In theory, the possible states of the system are function of the different values of its variables.
 As an example, if a system has 3 _independent_ variables of boolean type (_true_ or _false_) then there are in 2<sup>3</sup> (8) unique states that the system can be in.
 Some of these states could be invalid from the perspective of the author of the system.

 Traditionally preventing a system from ending up in invalid states involves checking and manipulating the variables in the possible code paths.
 This can be error prone.
 Over time most systems increase in complexity.
 This results in an increase of states and code paths.
 This makes the system more susceptible to errors.